Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-requests.md

 Called by an AVS to slash an operator for a given array of strategies, the corresponding operatorSet to slash from, and the `bipsToSlash`.
 The bips are with respect to the slashable stake allocation that has been set for the operatorSet, operator, and strategy e.g. `bipsToIncrease = 5000`  leads to half of the slashable stake that has been allocated the operatorSet on behalf of the operator being slashed.

-For accounting reasons, this function also reduces the magnitude of the slashing operatorSet in the future in order maintain pending nominal stake guarantees in future forecasts.
+For accounting reasons, this function also reduces the magnitude of the slashing operatorSet in the future and pending deallocations from the operatorSet in order maintain pending nominal stake guarantees in future forecasts.
+Overall, the total magnitude for the (operator, strategy) before the request is greater than the total magnitude after.

-Emits a `OperatorSlashed` event.
+Emits an
-Either emits a `MagnitudeDecremented` or/and `NonslashableMagnitudeDecremented` to convey which magnitude have been decremented.
+1. `OperatorSlashed` event
+2. `MagnitudeAllocation` event for each strategy that has been slashed for the operatorSet, to overwrite previously expected allocations in indexers
+3. `MagnitudeDeallocation` event for each strategy that has been slashed for the operatorSet, to overwrite previously expected deallocations in indexers

 Reverts if:

 1. `bipsToSlash == 0 || bipsToSlash > 10000`
 2. `operator` is not registered or within 17.5 days of deregistering from an operatorSet

-### getSlashedRate

-Fetches the parts per hundred million slashed for the given operator and strategy from the protocol started until a given timestamp.
-This takes into account all operatorSet slashing events for the operator and strategy pairing.
-This is used when calculating how funds should allowed to be withdrawn during completion, deposits, and in several view functions due to slashing accounting.

-The protocol does things in terms of slashing rates (parts per hundred million, 1e8) for these functions for accuracy.

 ### getMinimumSlashableSharesBefore